yumicaspe/students/_data/1516/mjsolidarios.md

-emoji :v: y'all!
+emoji :soccer: Hala Madrid!
 ***
 about_me
->  Hi I'm Mark, I like to code and do 3D graphics.
+>  Hi I'm Mayumi, I love football and CR7.

 hugot_lines/other_stuffs
-> "Happiness is just a matter of perspective.
-It's your choice how to look at the world".
+> "Success is no accident.
+Its hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing" - Pele